Maike2961/GROQ_with_LangChain/Readme.md

-# Using a pdf file to training the chat gpt and make him response based on the file
+# Using a pdf file to training the chat

 ## Before start: